YC-backed Basement is a social network for close friends only

 The past few years have been a bit of a dark age for budding social media startups.
 Facebook, Instagram, Twitter, Snap and messenger apps took up all the time of their users, leaving little room for yet another social media platform.

 But the tide is shifting.
-Privacy scandals have shaken some users’ faith giants like Facebook, Instagram and Twitter, and users have grown fatigued by the constant onslaught of #content.
+Privacy scandals have shaken some users’ faith in giants like Facebook, Instagram and Twitter, and users have grown fatigued by the constant onslaught of #content.

 Basement, a YC-backed startup, is looking to give users a new, simpler social network.

 Basement allows users to only add up to 20 friends on the network.
-Cofounders Fernando Rojo and Jeremy Berman said they waited around for someone to build something like Basement after seeing their own friend groups migrate most of their communication to messenger apps from Facebook and other social networks.
+Co-founders Fernando Rojo and Jeremy Berman said they waited around for someone to build something like Basement after seeing their own friend groups migrate most of their communication to messenger apps from Facebook and other social networks.

 On Basement, there are no filters or influencers.
 The hope is that users share with the people they actually want to share with.